 - Tidio features pre-built website widgets that are quick to set up.

-- The platform uses controlled AI responses that are specially trained for customer service scenarios, which helps prevent hallucinations.
+- The platform uses AI responses that are specifically trained for customer service scenarios, helping prevent hallucinations.

 - It offers a hybrid approach that blends AI responses with handoffs to human agents.